Manual Route Planning: Is It Still Relevant?

 Staggering numbers, right?

-More than 50% of businesses are still not aware of the benefits of route optimization.
-Let us discuss the basics of route planning and its importance.
+Now that you are clear with what manual route planning is, let us discuss the basics of route planning and its importance.

 What is the Role of Route Planning in Your Business?